-Designed in the early years of the Cold War, the massive eight-engine Boeing B-52 Stratofortress was intended as a high-altitude, intercontinental, strategic bomber capable of launching devastating nuclear attacks against targets deep inside the Soviet Union.
+Designed in the early years of the Cold War, the massive eight-engine Boeing B-52 Stratofortress with its crew of six was intended as a high-altitude, intercontinental, strategic bomber capable of launching devastating nuclear attacks against targets deep inside the Soviet Union.
 Throughout the Cold War, B-52s served as the third element of the United States nuclear triad defense consisting of Intercontinental Ballistic Missiles, Submarine Launched Ballistic Missiles and strategic bombers.
 Yet, B-52’s have never dropped a nuclear weapon in anger.

-A total of 744 B-52s were produced by Boeing at its Seattle, Washington and Wichita, Kansas plants before aircraft production ceased in 1962.
-Today 78 B-52H models are still in-service with the Air Force expecting them to continue until 2040.
+Today, the longest-lived front-line bomber in aviation history, a total of 744 B-52s were produced by Boeing at its Seattle, Washington and Wichita, Kansas plants before aircraft production ceased in 1962.
+Today, 76 B-52H models are still in-service with the Air Force expecting them to continue until 2040.